 The Phantom has many firsts.

+The upper is made from synthetic material.
 It uses Nike’s new Quadfit mesh on the inside which envelopes your feet and adapts to its shape.

 This is what makes this one of the best soccer cleats for wide feet.
 It does feel a little tight at first, especially if you are used to cleats that fit comfortably with room to wiggle the toes.
 But be rest assured that it will mold to your feet size in a few days.